Boran/sage/README.md

 sage1.php: explore Sage tables via ODBC, print out the list of tables, fields, and data.

-sage2.php: Dump all tables from sage ODBC and write them to a mysql database. sage3.php: As sage2.php, but abstract funtons to funcs.inc
+sage2.php: Dump all tables from sage ODBC and write them to a mysql database.
+           This is a hacked/corrected found of an example found on the net.

+sage3.php: Sync specific tables from sage via ODBC to a mysql database.
+           uses funcs.inc

 Scripts for updating Take5 accounts tables: